What is AI customer service? A practical guide

 Is AI customer service the same as a chatbot?

+No. A chatbot widget sits on your website homepage and answers FAQ questions from a fixed script.
+It does not know your calendar.
+It does not know your products beyond what you type into the FAQ builder.
+It cannot draft a reply in your tone.
+It cannot log a contact in your CRM.
+It cannot qualify a lead and route them to the right person.
 Chatbots handle roughly 20 percent of the inbound customer service use case for SMEs: the "what are your opening hours" and "do you have parking" questions.
-AI customer service built inside your operational stack handles the other 80 percent: the WhatsApp message at 11pm asking about availability for next Saturday, the email thread that requires checking the booking system and drafting a personalised reply, the follow-up that never got sent because the team was too busy.
+AI customer service built inside your operational stack handles the other 80 percent: the WhatsApp message at 11pm asking about availability for next Saturday, the email thread that needs the booking system checked and a personalized reply drafted, the follow-up that never got sent because the team was too busy.

 The technical difference is that AI customer service uses large language models that understand context and generate fluent, on-brand responses, whereas chatbots use rule-based decision trees that follow a fixed script.
 The practical difference is that AI customer service can handle the actual inquiries your team receives every day, not just the FAQs.